Harry Ostrer: Research

+Ostrer's research is focused on genetic testing, particularly the genetic origins of Jews.
+His research on Jewish genetics was praised by other geneticists as innovative.
+Oster has stressed that his work is not intended to create a hierarchy in human society or support eugenic aims, and he seeks to understand genetic differences without promoting discrimination.
+His work is intended to connect with heritage through genetic research and foster group identity and pride among Jewish people for their long history.
+Although his research reveals distinctive markers in Jewish populations, he points out that DNA does not replace traditional religious definitions of Jewishness.
+Ostrer's work was released around the same time as Behar's and had similar results.

 Ostrer has investigated the genetic basis of rare disorders, including thalassemias, color vision deficiencies, hereditary sensory neuropathies, disorders of sex development and newly identified genetic syndromes.

-While working at the Khao I Dang Holding Center in Thailand in 1981, he recruited Thai and Khmer subjects for a study of the shared origin of the Hemoglobin E mutation.
+While working at the Khao-I-Dang Holding Center in Thailand in 1981, he recruited Thai and Khmer subjects for a study of the shared origin of the Hemoglobin E mutation.
 He and his collaborators subsequently showed that this mutation altered the splicing of the encoded globin transcript, resulting in a mild thalassemia phenotype.
 At NYU, members of his laboratory showed that genetic variants in the X-cone opsin caused color vision deficiencies by altering spectral tuning, transport, and stability of the encoded visual pigment proteins.

 In a 2001 article in Nature Reviews Genetics, he noted the curious over-representation of lysosomal storage diseases, disorders of DNA repair, clotting disorders, and metabolic disorders in Jewish diaspora groups, suggesting a possible commonality for selection of heterozygotes for each of these classes of disorders.
-In the book Legacy: A Genetic History of the Jewish People, Ostrer explored how these genetic observations might influence collective Jewish identity as well as be used to create a personalized genomics for Jewish people.
+In the 2012 book Legacy: A Genetic History of the Jewish People, Ostrer explored how these genetic observations might influence collective Jewish identity as well as be used to create a personalized genomics for Jewish people.

-He co-founded The Jewish HapMap Project with Gil Atzmon, which has sought to demonstrate that features of Jewish history could be observed in the genomes of contemporary Jewish diaspora groups, such as proselytism in the Mediterranean Basin in the Classical Era followed by relative genetic isolation and endogamy during the subsequent 2,000 years.